Processing images with IDOMImage

 Extracting a sub-section of an image

-The first example in this KB article shows how to extract a sub-section of an image and copy it to a new image.
+The next example in this KB article shows how to extract a sub-section of an image and copy it to a new image.
 It demonstrates the use of streams, which are a convenient and memory-efficient way to handle image data.
-Both C++ and C# examples are provided as the method for addressing scanline data is slightly different due to differences between the two languages (The C# example should be followed for creating similar code for Java or Python).
+Both C++ and C# examples are provided as the method for addressing scanline data is slightly different due to differences between the two languages.
 This example also makes use of a bit scaler, a filter that can be applied to an image to regularize color component sample size.

 The image used in this example is here: